agiledivider/vagrant-hostsupdater/README.md

 # Vagrant::MultiHostsUpdater

-This plugin adds an entry to your /etc/hosts file on the host system.
+This plugin adds an entry to your `/etc/hosts` file on the host system.

-On **up**, **resume** and **reload** commands, it tries to add the information, if its not already existant in your hosts file.
-If it needs to be added, you will be asked for an administrator password, since it uses sudo to edit the file.
+On **up**, **resume** and **reload** commands, it tries to add the information, if it doesn't exist in your hosts file.
+If it needs to be added, you may be asked for an administrator password, as it requires root privileges to modify it.

 On **halt** and **destroy**, those entries will be removed again.
-By setting the remove\_on\_suspend option, you can have them removed on **suspend**, too:

-    config.multihostsupdater.remove_on_suspend = true

 ## Installation